matuteiglesias/journal/content/Business/2025-08-07_Developed_Control_Tower_System_for_Self-Management.md

 **🕒 20:20–22:20**
 **🏷️ Labels**: Control Tower, Self-Management, Organization, Productivity, Planning
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to develop a Control Tower system using spatial metaphors to organize self-management tasks and enhance productivity.
+The session aimed to develop a Control Tower system using spatial metaphors to organize self-management tasks and enhance [[productivity]].

 ### Key Activities:
 - Explored the concept of a 'Control Tower' system to manage various life domains using spatial metaphors.